bejelith/policyd/README.md

 # PolicyD
-It's just insane still be using Perl in 2023.
+It's just insane using Perl in 2023.

 ## Build